Vermont Journal

 Hiker Safety: Use Common Sense and Have a Great Adventure in Vermont

-Hiker safety is especially important as spring is here and summer is just around the corner.
 Each year as the weather improves, hikers are getting their gear ready for upcoming explorations.
+It’s time to think about hiking safely.

 In Vermont the weather is ever changing especially in the spring.
 Trailheads may show beautiful green leaves, have warm temperatures and perhaps light spring showers.
 As the trail rises in elevation the spring showers can turn to the wintry mix of snow, sleet and rain.
 At the higher elevations such as on The Long Trail, Mt.
 Abraham, or Camel’s Hump, the long-lasting snowpack keeps the ground frozen longer and air temperatures cooler, wind can also be an issue.
 Boots can become soaked and trails can be difficult to follow.